Jacksonville Separation Agreement Attorney

 A separation agreement is entered upon between two spouses who, for a range of reasons, need and want to distance themselves from each other and either temporarily or permanently stop living together as a married couple.
 In the state of Florida, there is no recognition of a legal separation per se.

-Therefore, it's best to consult with a family law attorney if you are considering separating from your spouse.
+Therefore, it's best to consult with an attorney if you are considering separating from your spouse.
 At Charles E. Willmott, P.A., I have the knowledge and experience to guide you in establishing a separation agreement that will provide you with confidence and security during this trying time.

 Separation Agreements as a Blueprint for Divorce